John M. Mola

 John (he/him) completed his PhD at the University of California Davis and a postdoc at U.S. Geological Survey.
 John grew up in Connecticut/Florida and is a first-generation college student.
 His favorite bee is a frisbee.

-Veronica Champine is a PhD candidate in the Human Dimensions of Natural Resources Department.
-She is originally from the San Francisco Bay Area and studied psychology and education at University of California, Santa Barbara.
-Veronica has a Master of Science in Conservation Leadership from CSU and currently studies how social psychology influences pro-environmental behaviors in urban conservation and education contexts.
+Dr. Veronica Champine is a research associate in the Human Dimensions of Natural Resources Department.
+Originally from the San Francisco Bay Area, she studied psychology and education at University of California, Santa Barbara.
+Veronica has a Master of Science in Conservation Leadership from CSU and recently finished her PhD at CSU on how social psychology influences pro-environmental behaviors in urban conservation and education contexts.
 She is the lead social scientist on the Plants for Parks, Pollinators, and People project in the Mola Lab.

 social psychology, pro-environmental behavior, landscape preferences, native plant gardening